jfedor2/hid-remapper/EXPRESSIONS.md

 ## Tips and tricks

 Use `input_state` to fetch the state of relative usages like a mouse axis and non-binary absolute usages like a D-pad or an analog stick or trigger.
 Use `input_state_binary` to fetch the state of binary absolute usages (buttons).

-When writing an expression that maps an absolute input like a button to a relative input like a mouse axis, put `auto_repeat mul` at the end for consistent speed of movement.

 The values stored on the stack are 32-bit integers that are multiplied by 1000 to simulate fractional values.
 Therefore it is impossible to put 0.0001 on the stack.
 If you want to multiply a value by 0.0001, first multiply it by 0.001 and then by 0.1.